brunoruviaro/Wherever-We-Are/README.md

 ### How to play

+* Typing players 1-6 take care of typing actual excerpts of text.
+The letters will show up on the projection screen in the specific sequence forming Cage's quote.
+* Typing player 7 is free to type any text.
+These letters will show up on the projection screen in yellow, in random order.
+* Projection player simply changes the fade time of the letters at specific points in the piece (acting as a kind of conductor).

+#### Sparse beginning
-Typing players start typing their fragment of the quote, slowly.
+* Players 1-6 start typing their fragment of the quote, slowly.
 Each player has a specific segment of the text assigned to them: it is conveniently used as the title of their individual typing window.
 They should simply type that sequence of characters in order.
 If they make a mistake, a different sound is played.
-Spaces, commas, and periods are also valid characters that need to be typed in the right sequence.
+Spaces, commas, and periods are also valid characters that need to be typed in the correct sequence.
+* Player 7 also starts typing slowly, being generally sparser than players 1-6.
+* Projection player simply sets fade time to a number around 10 or 15 seconds.

+#### Progression towards revealing the full text

-Typing players gradually speed up the rate of typing.
+* All typing players gradually speed up the rate of typing.
 Individual volume levels may be controlled in real time using their audio interfaces.
+It is up to the conductor to rehearse with the ensemble and suggest the right balance of volume.

-Projection player occasionally decreases fade time little by little.
+* Projection player occasionally decreases fade time little by little.
+The result is that letters disappear more quickly from screen, as the players speed up the typing.

-Loudest part of the piece is when all players are typing as fast as they can, while letter fade time is set to very short (say, 1 or 2 seconds).
-At this point Cage's quote is almost likely easy to read in its entirety on screen.
+* Loudest and busiest part of the piece is when all players are typing as fast as they can, while letter fade time is set to very short (say, 1 or 2 seconds).
+At this point Cage's quote is likely to read in its entirety on screen, even though individual letters are all flashing in and out very quickly.

+#### Break, then sparse ending

-Suddenly, projection player changes fade time to very long (for exampe, 30 or 40 seconds).
-Right after the change, projection player gives a cue to other players to slow down quickly so that texture becomes very rarified and filled with silence.
+* Suddenly, projection player changes fade time to very long (for exampe, 30 or 40 seconds).
+At the sime time, projection player gives a cue to other players to slow down the typing immediately so that texture becomes very rarified and filled with silence.
 It shouldn't take too long between the cue and the establishment rarified texture.
 The result on screen now is that sparse sounds trigger letters that stick around for a long time on screen.

-Typing players type their sentence once or twice more, very sparse, then the piece ends with the last fading letters on screen.
+* Typing players type their sentence once or twice more, very sparse, then the piece ends with the last fading letters on screen.

+### Final comments

-The piece is open to variations or adaptations departing from this general shape.
+* The piece is open to variations or adaptations departing from this general shape.

-### Optional "interference" laptops

-Two or more laptops may be given to other players, or the audience, to "interfere" with the projected letters.
-These laptops should use the file "Wherever_We_Are_AUDIENCE.scd".
-These players can type anything they want (any sequence of characters), and the effect will be of "erasure" or existing letters on the projection.
-Each typed letter will also play a sample, but these laptops may or may not be connected to speakers depending on the context and constraints of a given performance.
+* Generally speaking, the role of player #7 (the random yellow letters) is to create a shadow of interference in what players 1-6 are doing.
+The specific result of player 7's typing is an "erasure" of existing letters on the projection.
+The sounds coming from player 7 are similar to those from players 1-6, but heavily filtered.